Joint warfare in South Vietnam, 1963–1969: 1968 North Vietnamese offensive

 1968 began with the Tet Offensive, which caused immense Communist losses.

 By mid-January 1968, III MAF was the size of a U.S. corps, consisting of what amounted to two Army divisions, two reinforced Marine Divisions, a Marine aircraft wing, and supporting forces, numbering well over 100,000.
 GEN Westmoreland believed that Marine LTG Robert E. Cushman Jr., who had relieved General Walt, was "unduly complacent." worried about what he perceived as the Marine command's "lack of followup in supervision", its employment of helicopters, and its generalship.
 Westmoreland sent his deputy Creighton Abrams to take command of I Corps, and gave his Air Force commander control of Marine aviation.
 The Marines protested vehemently but were rebuffed by the Joint Chiefs of Staff.

-Marine LTG Victor Krulak devotes Chapter 13 of his memoirs to the dispute.
-Douglas Kinnard also discusses the tension.
+Marine Lieutenant General Victor Krulak devotes Chapter 13 of his memoirs to the dispute.
+Brigadier General Douglas Kinnard also discusses the tension.

 General Cushman, formerly the III Marine Amphibious Corps commander in Vietnam and, in 1969, Commandant of the Marine Corps, said "I felt, and I think that most Marines felt, that the time had come to get out of Vietnam."

 Subsequent actions in April and May were more holding actions than anything decisive; again, the goal may have been simply to pin forces while affecting American public opinion and politics.
 The North Vietnamese 320th Division fought the U.S. 3rd Marine Division i the area north of Dong Ha, resulting in heavy NVA casualties.

-A second Tet assault on Saigon, complete with rocket attacks, was launched in May.
+A second assault on Saigon, complete with rocket attacks, was launched in May.
 Through these and other attacks in the spring and summer of 1968, the Communists kept up pressure on the battlefield in order to strengthen their position in a projected a series of four-party peace talks scheduled to begin in January 1969 that called for representatives of the United States, South Vietnam, North Vietnam, and the National Liberation Front to meet in Paris.